 All courses offered online will be charged an additional $150 online course fee.
 To see a complete list of online courses, please visit the Online Course page.

-Questions regarding SEAS tuition and fees may be directed to SEAS Office of Academic Programs, (215) 898-7246.
+Questions regarding School of Engineering and Applied Science tuition and fees may be directed to School of Engineering and Applied Science Office of Academic Programs, (215) 898-7246.

 Please carefully read the tuition policies listed below.
 For more information on Penn Summer tuition please see the Student Financial Services website.

 Students currently enrolled in all Schools and Divisions of the University of Pennsylvania may register for Summer Sessions courses.
 Students should register using the Penn In Touch system, and speak with their home school advisor regarding the selection process.

 - With the exception of Penn Summer Abroad courses which may have special due dates, all amounts billed are due on the date indicated on the bill.
 The bill states your charges for tuition, fees, room, board and other expenses.
 For a complete copy of your student bill please see the Penn.Pay website.

 - Payment may be made in person to the University Cashier in the Franklin Building, 3451 Walnut Street, 9:00am-4:30pm, or by mail.

 - Balances remaining unpaid beyond the due date are subject to a late penalty of 1.5%, which will appear on the next statement.

 - Your current bill is always available online at Penn Portal: www.upenn.edu/pennportal

 - No student will be awarded a degree who has not paid in full all financial obligations to the University.
 No transcripts will be provided to any student who has not fulfilled financial obligations to the University.

 - When a check for payment of a bill is not honored on presentation to the payer bank, the bill is considered unpaid.
 As a result, late penalties will be assessed together with a $30 returned-check charge